mholtkamp/octave/README.md

 ## Packaging
-1. For packing Windows, add your devenv.exe folder to your PATH.
+1. For packaging Windows, add your devenv.exe folder to your PATH.
 For instance:
     `C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE`
-2. For packaging GameCube, Wii, or 3DS, add your devkitPro tools folder to your PATH.
+2. When packaging for GameCube, Wii, or 3DS on a Windows machine, add your devkitPro tools folder to your PATH.
 For instance:
     `C:\devkitPro\tools\bin`
-3. For packaing Android...
+3. For packaging Android...
 TODO (I'm currently using Android Studio 2022.2.1 Patch 2)
+4. When packaging for any platform on a Windows machine, you will likely need to install Msys2 so that linux commands can be executed.
+This comes packaged along with devkitPro libraries, so you if you install the devkitPro libraries, you shouldn't need to worry about this.